Arguments

 Array arguments

-To pass an array argument to a Dagger Function, add the corresponding flag, followed by a comma-separated list of values.
+To pass an array argument to a Dagger Function, use a comma-separated list of values.

 - Go